medge-tools/medge-map-generator/README.md

 ### Special Cases

 The combination of some modules can create non-solvable situations.
 Therefore, before the map is generated the algorithm filters out these cases.
+You only need to take action in case 5.

 1. `Jump -> WallClimbing` To go into WallClimbing the jump distance should be short, but the some jump modules can be to long.
 To solve this we just ignore the jump.

 2. `Jump -> WallRunning[Left, Right]` Similar to Case 1, where the jump distance should be short.

 3. `WallClimbing -> WallClimb180TurnJump` To do a WallClimb180TurnJump the height of the wall can be longer than the player can climb.
 WallClimbing can be followed by GrabPullUp.
-Therefore, we ignore WallClimbing and WallClimb180TurnJump should have its own wall.
+Therefore, we ignore WallClimbing, and WallClimb180TurnJump should have its own wall.

 4. `WallClimb180TurnJump -> Falling` A falling curve can go quite low and could end up back where the player came from.
-In this case, Falling will be ignored.
+In this case, Falling will be ignored and you should decide where the player should end after WallClimb180TurnJump.

 5. `WallRunning[Left, Right] > WallRunJump > WallClimbing > WallClimbing180Jump` If you want to perform a WallClimbing180Jump after a WallRun, then you cannot be wall running for long and you are always jumping perpendicular after a wall run.
 These properties are not implicitly adhered to when choosing modules from each state and can result in a non-solvable level segment.
 To solve this, extra states have been made, namely: `WallRunningLeftWallClimb180TurnJump` and `WallRunningRightWallClimb180TurnJump`.

+## How To Modify

+The files that are specific to Mirror's Edge are:

+- `movement.py > State` Contains all the states that we can expect from the dataset and those that are custom.
+- `dataset.py`
+    - Handles parsing of json files.
+Update this if you datasets contain
+- `markov.py > MarkovChain > generate_chain()` Uses `State.Walking` as it's initial state.
+- `map.py > MET_OT_generate_map > generate()` This functions filters out the [special cases](#special-cases).

 ## TODO